-3.2 Potential Carbon Regulation or Legislation
+2.2 Potential Carbon Regulation or Legislation

 Uncertainty surrounding carbon emissions and emissions regulation are a significant business risk for NPPD and its customers.
 NPPD recognizes the importance of balancing affordability, reliability/resilience, and sustainability when addressing the business risks related to carbon emissions and emissions regulations.
-In light of this risk, NPPD's Board of Directors approved Strategic Directive BP-SD-05 on December 9, 2021.
-BP-SD-05 adopts the goal of achieving "net zero" carbon emissions from NPPD's generation resources by 2050.
+In light of this risk, the NPPD Board of Directors approved Strategic Directive BP-SD-05 (SD-05) on December 9, 2021.
+SD-05 adopts the goal of achieving "net zero" carbon emissions from NPPD's generation resources by 2050.